gavri1990/ShoppingListDemoApp/README.md

 ## 📱 Shopping List Demo App

 A simple Android app that allows users to create a list of items, edit each item's quantity or delete it from the list.
 Originally built by following a video tutorial, then enhanced with personal touches and a modular MVVM architecture.
+Now includes local data persistence using Room Database.

 ---